ysz-xiao/ysz-xiao.github.io/_pages/about.md

 # About me

 Hi, I am Xiao.
-I received my Ph.D. degree in Computer Science at Nanjing University in 2019 and 2023.
-Currently, I am lecturer in the School of Automation and Electronic Information at Xiangtan University.
+I received my Ph.D. degree in Computer Science from Nanjing University in 2019 and 2023.
+Currently, I am a lecturer in the School of Automation and Electronic Information at Xiangtan University.

-Currently, our interests lie broadly in reinforcement learning, explainable artificial intelligence and model measurement and evaluation.
+Our research interests lie broadly in reinforcement learning, explainable artificial intelligence, as well as model measurement and evaluation.

 # Courses